-Negotiations with the Prepetition Lenders and the Ad Hoc Committee of Bondholders

-- 23. The Debtors, in the exercise of their sound business judgment and in recognition of the distressed economic environment and the need for the Debtors' businesses to focus on profitability instead of high revenue growth determined that a meaningful deleveraging of their capital structure was crucial for the preservation and maximization of the value of their businesses.
+Negotiations with the Prepetition Lenders and the Ad Hoc Committee of Bondholders focus on profitability instead of high revenue growth - determined that a meaningful deleveraging of their capital structure was crucial for the preservation and maximization of the value of their businesses.
 In that regard, the Debtors, in conjunction with their financial advisors and the Board of Directors of Allegiance Telecom, Inc., commenced the process of determining the appropriate capital structure for their business operations.
-After determining the appropriate capital structure, the Debtors commenced negotiations with the Prepetition Lenders and the Ad Hoc Committee (as defined below) to effectuate a restructuring transaction. - Lenders regarding a potential restructuring of its long-term debt.
+After determining the appropriate capital structure, the Debtors commenced negotiations with the Prepetition Lenders and the Ad Hoc Committee (as defined below) to effectuate a restructuring transaction.

+23. The Debtors, in the exercise of their sound business judgment - and in recognition of the distressed economic environment and the need for the Debtors' businesses to I:\Allegiance Telecom, Inc\First Day Pleadings\Insurance\Insurance Motion v4.doc

+24. In October of 2002, Allegiance began negotiations with its Prepetition Lenders regarding a potential restructuring of its long-term debt.
 On November 27, 2003, Allegiance and its Prepetition Lenders entered into that certain First Amendment to the Prepetition Credit Agreement (the "Amendment").
 Pursuant to the Amendment, the Debtors obtained a moratorium on their financial covenants through April 30, 2003.
 In exchange for the Amendment, Allegiance agreed, among other things, (a) that an event of default would occur on April 30, 2003 unless it reduced its long term debt to a level not to exceed \$645 million, and (b) to repay \$15 million to the Prepetition Lenders on account of debt owed under the Prepetition Credit Agreement.
 During the latter part of 2002 and to meet covenants under the Amendment, the Debtors significantly lowered their capital expenditures, reduced headcount, substantially decreased growth, eliminated less profitable products and services, and continued to optimize their existing network assets.

-- 25. After entering into the Amendment, the Debtors commenced negotiations with the Prepetition Lenders to consummate a permanent restructuring.
-In connection with the negotiations regarding the permanent restructuring, the Debtors commenced negotiations with an ad hoc committee of noteholders, which is comprised of certain holders of the Senior Notes and the Senior Discount Notes (the "Ad Hoc Committee"). - 26.
-The Debtors, the Prepetition Lenders and the Ad Hoc Committee were not able to reach an agreement concerning the permanent restructuring prior to the April 30 deadline.
+25. After entering into the Amendment, the Debtors commenced negotiations with the Prepetition Lenders to consummate a permanent restructuring.
+In connection with the negotiations regarding the permanent restructuring, the Debtors commenced negotiations with an ad hoc committee of noteholders, which is comprised of certain holders of the Senior Notes and the Senior Discount Notes (the "Ad Hoc Committee").

+26. The Debtors, the Prepetition Lenders and the Ad Hoc Committee were not able to reach an agreement concerning the permanent restructuring prior to the April 30 deadline.
 On April 29, 2003, in order to avoid the occurrence of certain events of default under the Prepetition Credit Agreement, the Debtors and the Prepetition Lenders entered into a forbearance agreement (the "Forbearance Agreement"), which expires on May 15, 2003.
-The Forbearance Agreement provided for, among other things, a pay down of \$5 million of principal owed under the Prepetition Credit Agreement. - 27.
-After entering into the Forbearance Agreement, the Debtors continued their negotiations with the Prepetition Lenders and the Ad Hoc Committee.
+The Forbearance Agreement provided for, among other things, a pay down of \$5 million of principal owed under the Prepetition Credit Agreement.

+27. After entering into the Forbearance Agreement, the Debtors continued their negotiations with the Prepetition Lenders and the Ad Hoc Committee.
 However, the parties were unable to reach an agreement prior to the expiration of the term of the Forbearance Agreement.
 Consequently, the Debtors, in the exercise of their prudent business judgment, determined that it was in the best interests of all of their stakeholders and for the maximization of the value of their businesses to commence these chapter 11 cases and consummate a restructuring of their indebtedness under the auspices of this Court.